We Hope You Enjoy Your DIY Valentine Crystals

 DIY Borax Valentine Geode Crystals Printable Instructions

-We made a 3D pipe cleaner heart for our crystal base, but this is the one area your kids can be creative.
-We also made a Chain of Hearts which you can see in the picture at the top of this post.
-Just remember to be careful how you hang your kids’ crystal base once they’re finished forming it.
-As we discussed in our Investigations Tab, there won’t be a lot of crystal formation on the underside of a 3D base.
+We made a 3D pipe cleaner heart for our base, but the Chain of Hearts shown in the picture at the top of this post may be easier for your younger kids.
+Remember to be careful how you hang your kids’ base.
+As discussed in our Investigations Tab, there won’t be much crystal formation on the underside of a 3D base.

 What’s Happening

-During this project, you will help your kids dissolve Borax powder, also known as sodium borate, into hot water.
-You will continue to add Borax to the hot water, one tablespoon at a time until the solution has become fully saturated.
-You will know your solution is fully saturated when the hot water starts to become cloudy and Borax powder starts to settle on the bottom of the pan.
+During this project, you will help your kids dissolve Borax powder, known as sodium borate, into hot water.
+You will continue to add Borax to the hot water until the solution has become fully saturated.
+The solution is fully saturated once the hot water becomes cloudy, and you see powder settle on the bottom of the pan.

-As you cool your saturated solution, crystals will appear on your pipe cleaner crystal base.
-This occurs because hot water can hold more Borax than cold water, causing crystals to form as the Borax ‘falls’ out of the solution.
-The hot water can hold more than the cold because the higher the temperature of the water, the more space between molecules, allowing more room for the powder.
+As you cool your saturated solution, crystals will appear on your pipe cleaner base.
+This occurs because hot water can hold more Borax than cold, causing crystals to form as the Borax ‘falls’ out of the solution.
+The higher the temperature of the water, the more space between molecules, allowing more room for the powder.
+As the water cools, there’s less room for the powder.

-Note: You will want to make sure your solution container is large enough to hold your kid’s crystal base.
+Note: Make sure your solution container is large enough to hold your kids’ base.

-2.1 The first step is for your kids to create the pipe cleaner shape they’d like to use as their crystal base.
-Your younger kids may need help with this step since 3D shapes need to be tightly formed for the best crystal formation.
-This is the one step where your kids can be creative.
-The only limit is their imagination, and the size of the container you will be hanging the crystal base in (see Image 2.1).
+2.1 Help your kids create a pipe cleaner shape for their base.
+Your younger kids may need help with this step since their 3D shapes should be tightly formed for the best crystal formation (see Image 2.1).

-Note: We created our 3D heart shape with 5 red pipe cleaners, and ended up with a nice, dense set of geode type crystals.
-We created three pipe cleaner heart outlines, each one a little smaller than the last, then wove them together in a stack going from largest to smallest.
+Note: We created our 3D heart shape with 5 pipe cleaners and ended up with a nice, dense set of geode-style crystals.
+We made three pipe cleaner heart outlines, each one a little smaller than the previous one, then wove them together in a stack going from the largest to the smallest heart.
 We finished our heart by weaving the rest of the pipe cleaners around each other for the bottom of our heart, connecting the bottom to the sides as we went.

-2.2 Once your kids have finished their crystal base, help them tie their crystal base to a popsicle stick or something similar.
-Be sure to tie the thread to the smallest end of your kid’s crystal base so that the largest part of the base is at the bottom.
-As we discussed near the bottom of our Investigations Tab, crystals don’t seem to grow on the underside of 3D bases as well (see Image 2.2).
+2.2 Once your kids have finished their base, help them tie the base to a popsicle stick or something similar.
+Be sure to tie the thread to the smallest end of your kid’s base so that the largest part of the base is closest to the bottom.
+As we discussed near the bottom of our Investigations Tab, crystals don’t seem to grow as well on the underside of 3D bases (see Image 2.2).

-Note: Crystals will most likely grow on the thread as well as the pipe cleaners.
-If this is something you’d like to prevent, use fishing line or something similar instead.
-The crystals are less apt to form on the smoother material.
-If your kids would like to hang their completed crystals, you could let them pick out some ribbon.
-It will be sturdier than thread and look more elegant.
+Note: Crystals tend to grow on the thread as well as the pipe cleaners.
+If you’d like to prevent this, use a fishing line instead.
+If your kids want to hang their crystals, a ribbon is sturdier.

-2.3 Hang your crystal base in your container, wrapping any extra thread around your popsicle stick until you like the height of your base.
-Near the bottom half of the container, without touching the bottom or sides of the container, is a good location.
-Once you’re happy with the location of the crystal base, tape the thread on the popsicle stick (see Image 2.3).
+2.3 Hang your base in your container, wrapping any extra thread around your popsicle stick until you like the height of your base.
+A good height is near the bottom half of the container, without touching the bottom or sides.
+Once you’re happy with the location, tape the thread to the popsicle stick (see Image 2.3).

 2.5 Bring your pan of water to a boil, then remove from heat (see Image 2.5).

 2.6 Add Borax to the hot water, one tablespoon at a time, stirring continuously until the water is fully saturated.
-Your water will be fully saturated with Borax when it starts to look cloudy and you can see the powder start to settle on the bottom of the pan (see Image 2.6).
+Your water will be fully saturated once the water becomes cloudy and you see powder settle on the bottom of the pan (see Image 2.6).

-Note: We used 6-7 tablespoons of Borax per cup of water for our geode crystals before our water started to look cloudy.
+Note: We used 6-7 tablespoons of Borax per cup of water for our geode crystals before our water became fully saturated.

-2.7 If your kids have decided to color their crystals, add the food coloring to your saturated solution now, then bring the solution to a boil one more time.
+2.7 If your kids want to color their crystals, add the food coloring to the saturated solution now, then bring the solution back to a boil.
 This will allow the last of the Borax to dissolve since the hotter the water the more Borax it can hold.
 Plus, you want your solution as hot as possible before pouring it into your container (see Image 2.7).

-2.8 Carefully fill your container with the saturated solution, then gently place your pipe cleaner crystal base in the solution until the popsicle stick rests on the top of your container.
-Make sure that your pipe cleaner base isn’t touching the bottom or sides of your container or the pipe cleaners will harden to the container as the crystals grow (see Image 2.8).
+2.8 Carefully fill your container with the saturated solution, then gently place your pipe cleaner base in the solution until the popsicle stick rests on the top of your container.
+Be sure the pipe cleaner base isn’t touching the bottom or sides of your container or the pipe cleaners will harden to the container as the crystals grow (see Image 2.8).

-2.10 Once the water in the pan from step 2.9 has cooled, you can carefully remove the container and let it sit overnight for optimum crystal growth.
-You may want to leave it in an area where your kids can check how their crystals are growing without moving the container (Image 2.10).
+2.10 Once the water in the pan from step 2.9 has cooled, carefully remove the container and let it sit overnight for optimum crystal growth.
+Place the container where your kids can monitor the crystal growth without moving the container (Image 2.10).

-2.11 The next morning, carefully remove your kid’s crystals from the container and set them on a rack or paper towel to dry (see Image 2.11).
+2.11 The next morning, carefully remove your kid’s crystals from the container and place them on a rack or paper towel to dry (see Image 2.11).

 Note: You can trim the thread and any crystals that grew on it at this time.

 2.12 Once your kid’s crystals are dry, you may want to seal them, so the food coloring doesn’t fade.
-We used a spray can of clear finish on our Valentine heart geode, but you can also use nail polish or another clear sealant you have around your house (see Image 2.12).
+We used a spray can of clear finish, but you can also use nail polish or another clear sealant you have around your house (see Image 2.12).

 Epsom Salt Crystals